Why Legal Authority Does Not Equal Bitcoin Control

 A Technical Manual for Legal Directives

 We provide the "Technical Manual" that your fiduciaries need to succeed.
-Our Estate Plan Protocol (EPP) ensures that the legal authority granted in your Will or Trust can be translated into signed transactions when the time comes.
+Our U.S. Estate Planning approach includes an Estate Plan Protocol (EPP) that ensures the legal authority granted in your Will or Trust can be translated into signed transactions when the time comes.

 Infrastructure for Execution